 If you made it this far on this street, stop and have some delicious food at Urbana 47.
 They have homemade meals, but with a personal twist.
 And the decorum is really nice and fitting for the area.

-We had some wonderful lasagna, paired with a really good, dry, red wine.
+At Urbana 74, we had some wonderful lasagna, paired with a really good, dry, red wine.
 And, for dessert, we chose Tiramisu, of course.
 For me, this was the best Tiramisu I had during our trip.
 (You’ll discover Mathieu’s in the next article from the Rome Holiday series.)
 Eating tiramisu is another one of our favorite things to do in Rome, by the way.

 We also had some free entertainment during our lunch.
 The owner of the flat on the first floor of the opposite building was a big animal lover.
 Through the open window of one room, you could see lots of birdcages.
 And at another window, several beautiful large dogs were coming out to check out all the people passing on the street.